Khurrm/admin-sdk-mobile-actions/README.md

 ## User Defined Method: listApprovedDevices
 This Program list all of the approved devices that are not approved at present.
 These devices can also be checked via the the [google admin console](www.admin.google.com).

+## User Defined Method: listWipedDevices
+This Program list all of all wiped devices that are not approved at present.
+These devices can also be checked via the the [google admin console](www.admin.google.com).